wtsi-hgi/nf_scrna_deconvolution/README.md

 ### containers

 2 containers are used:
-- default container for all steps:
+- main container, which is default for all steps:
 https://github.com/wtsi-hgi/scrna_deconvolution_container
 -  container for souporcell step:
   ```